UBC-MDS/DSCI522-2425-22-wine-chromatic-profile/README.md

 ```

 ### Running the test suite
 Use the same docker compose up command as described in the Running the analysis section above to launch Jupyter lab.
-Tests are run using the pytest command in the `tests\` directory.
-More details about the test suite can be found in `tests\`.
+Tests are run using the pytest command in the `tests/` directory.
+More details about the test suite can be found in `tests/`.

 # License